redcatphp/strategy/README.md

 ```

-Wire allows you to pass a "MyPDO" object to any constructor that requires an instance of PDO by adding a default rule:
+Ding allows you to pass a "MyPDO" object to any constructor that requires an instance of PDO by adding a default rule:

 ```php